 What is FUTA Payroll Tax?
 FUTA tax definition

 FUTA means Federal Unemployment Tax Act.
 It is one of the payroll taxes employers have to pay.

-The Federal government uses money collected from businesses through the Federal Unemployment Tax Act to provide unemployment compensation to individuals who are out of work.
-Only employers pay the tax on behalf of their employees as FUTA tax is not deducted from employees’ wages.
+The Federal government uses money collected from businesses through the Federal Unemployment Tax Act to provide unemployment benefits or compensation to individuals who are out of work.

 There are 3 guidelines the IRS established so you know whether your business is required to pay unemployment insurance taxes.

 - Employees are not household or agricultural employees.

 - You paid $1,500 in wages to employees in at least one calendar quarter per year.

 - You paid employees (full time, part-time, and temporary) that worked some part of a day in at least 20 or more different weeks.